jnawang/thermal_acclimation_in_ecosystem_respiration/README.md

 ## How to reproduce the workflow:

-1. Download raw data required for this project.
+1. Download raw data required for this project (All data are now uploaded on Zenodo with DOI: 10.5281/zenodo.18095996).

 -   1.1 Download raw eddy covariance data from FLUXNET2015, FLUXNET2020, FLUXNET07202025, and ICOS (Ecosystem final quality (L2) product in ETC-Archive format - release 2025-1)